elisangan/elisangan.github.io/Ngan-Elisa_Shapes-of-Buddha.md

 159 figure masks were reviewed to be acceptable representations but 218 figure masks had to be edited and manually crafted.
+This took an incredibly long time.
+Halfway through, data dropped and all work was lost.
 After the data was cleaned, bounding boxes were extracted using the extents of the figure mask to extract the final `width` and `height`.
 The bounding box was also used to crop the images down with 5% padding in order to normalize the depth of field by removing / deleting unnecessary background information.